Distance: 23.6 miles out and back

 (The RidewithGPS map shows the pavement lasting longer than I think it does.)

 Begin at the junction of Blue Lakes Road and Highway 88, which you pass on the Carson Pass Plus ride.
 There is no “Blue Lakes Road” sign per se, but there are signs reading “Blue Lakes 12” from either direction on 88.
-There is a nice dirt area for parking on the SE corner of the intersection, and if you don’t like leaving your vehicle on roadsides it’s a pleasant, flat ride from Sorensen’s Resort (see the Carson Pass Plus ride for details).
+There is a nice dirt area for parking on the SE corner of the intersection, and if you don’t like leaving your vehicle on roadsides it’s a pleasant, flat ride from Sorensen’s Resort (which seems to have been renamed Desolation Hotel—see the Carson Pass Plus ride for details).

 Ride to the end of the road.
 After the first couple of miles of flat, You’ll climb pleasantly for about 6 miles, then climb moderately for a mile to a summit at mile 9, then descend 2 miles to a junction at Lower Blue Lake.